yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 <br>

-## 📍 Main Goal - Supervisor is well-trained and smart
+## 📍 Main Goal - Supervisor is professional and smarter than me

 <br>